na2099/TickTacToe-Game/README.md

 # TickTacToe-Game
-A project that was made for my SYSC 2004 (Object Oriented Software Development) course assignment.
-It was coded entirely using the Java language.

 The game opens in a GUI (Graphical User Interface) .
 It begins by asking the users to enter names for the Player controlling the "X" and the Player controlling the "O".
 After entering the names, each player would have a chance to select a tile to place their "X" or "O".
 After the game is over, the name of the winner of that game will be displayed.
 If the game ends in a tie, "Game over tie" would be displayed.